sstelfox/stelfox.net/content/blog/2013-12-24-playing-with-the-linux-bluetooth-stack.md

 Operation not possible due to RF-kill
 ```

-You'll need to unblock access to the resource using rfkill.
-You can unblock all
+You'll need to unblock access to the resource using `rfkill`.
+You can unblock
-blocked devices like so:
+all blocked devices like so:

 ```sh
 rfkill unblock all